devspace-sh/devspace/docs/versioned_docs/version-5.13/commands/devspace_attach.md

 ## Flags

 ```
-      --build-sequential            Builds the images one after another instead of in parallel
-      --dependency strings          Renders only the specific named dependencies
-      --deployments string          Only deploy a specifc deployment (You can specify multiple deployments comma-separated
-  -b, --force-build                 Forces to build every image
+  -c, --container string        Container name within pod where to execute command
-  -h, --help                        help for render
+  -h, --help                    help for attach
-      --max-concurrent-builds int   The maximum number of image builds built in parallel (0 for infinite)
-      --skip-build                  Skips image building
-      --skip-dependencies           Skips rendering the dependencies
-      --skip-push                   Skips image pushing, useful for minikube deployment
+      --image string            Image is the config name of an image to select in the devspace config (e.g. 'default'), it is NOT a docker image like myuser/myimage
+  -l, --label-selector string   Comma separated key=value selector list (e.g. release=test)
-      --skip-push-local-kube        Skips image pushing, if a local kubernetes environment is detected (default true)
+      --pick                    Select a pod (default true)
-  -t, --tag strings                 Use the given tag for all built images
-      --verbose-dependencies        Builds the dependencies verbosely
+      --pod string              Pod to open a shell to
 ```